nater0000/eternity-puzzle-react/README.md

-# 🧩 Eternity Puzzle Solver — React + Tailwind + Vite
+# 🧩 Eternity II Puzzle Playground

 Welcome to the interactive **Eternity II puzzle solver**, built with **React**, **TypeScript**, **Vite**, and styled using **TailwindCSS**.
 This project transforms the original static puzzle viewer into a dynamic, client-side drag-and-drop playground 🎯.